Skip to main content

 Site location: Home Reach – Totnes East Bank

 Description: Home reach marsh is a narrow band of brackish marsh partially maintained by grazing geese.
 The inland section is bounded by a line of trees, including some deadwood.
-The marsh is dominated by Agrostis stolonifera community and on brief inspection appeared to have a variety of other transitional saltmarsh plants.
-The marsh also contains patches of Bolboschoenus stands and Phragmites marsh in the lower section.
-Patches of Bolboschoenus maritimus persist on the mudflat where sections have previously collapsed.
+The marsh is dominated by creeping bent grass community and on brief inspection appeared to have a variety of other transitional saltmarsh plants.
+The marsh also contains patches of sea club rush stands and common reed (Phragmites) marsh in the lower section.
+Patches of sea club rush persist on the mudflat where sections have previously collapsed.
 At the edges of the marsh, many invertebrate burrows were visible, indicating that this is an important intertidal refuge which may be important for predators.
 There is a large network of channels throughout the marsh, keeping it well hydrologically connected, though this could result in some problems with drought.

 Work Completed: > On site survey.